seandstewart/bardly/pending/tragedies/macbeth/11-player.md

 *Opens the gate*

-*Enter MACDUFF and THIRD WITCH disguised as LENNOX*
+*Enter MACDUFF and Third Witch disguised as LENNOX*

 **MACDUFF**
 Was it so late, friend, ere you went to bed,